-Maine’s university system trustees approve budget with 2.3-percent tuition hike
+Maine’s university system trustees approve budget with 2.3 percent tuition hike

 “To continue with no tuition increase is going to cause problems down the road,” said Trustee Norman Fournier.
 The system’s campuses have lengthy maintenance backlogs, and campus officials have long stressed the need to improve and renovate buildings in hopes of making Maine’s campuses a more attractive option for students.

 Maine’s university system bucked national higher education trends by freezing its in-state tuition rate for six consecutive years starting in 2012.
-That streak ended when the system’s 2018 budget included a 2.5-percent tuition hike, falling in line with inflation.
+That streak ended when the system’s 2018 budget included a 2.5 percent tuition hike, falling in line with inflation.

 UMS officials say the budget includes a substantial increase in funding for campus-based student financial aid, which could help mitigate the burden for some students.
-Under the budget approved Monday by trustees, spending on institutional aid will increase by $7.5 million, up 9.5-percent over the current budget.
+Under the budget approved Monday by trustees, spending on institutional aid will increase by $7.5 million, up 9.5 percent over the current budget.

 The $86.6 million dedicated to student financial aid will be the most the system has ever offered, according to university system spokesman Dan Demeritt.
 System officials say about half the funding brought in through increased tuition will be used to pay for the financial aid boost.